Install Wax Foundation in Beehive Frames

 If your beehive has a “grooved bottom bar” that is solid with a small groove, cleaning will require a bit more effort.

-4. When I install beeswax foundation, I flip my frame upside down.
+1. When I install beeswax foundation, I flip my frame upside down.
 Why?

-Today most wax sheets of foundation are reinforced with embedded wires.
-Small wire hooks are at the top of the sheet.
-The wedge bar is used to fasten the hooks to the top bar.
+Most wax sheets of foundation are reinforced with embedded wires and small hooks at the top of the sheet.

-I use my hive tool to push the little wires into the bottom bar slot.
 If it breaks a bit – no worries – just so the sheet hangs straight in the frame.
+This can be a bit frustrating so take your time and don’t give up.

 For those using plastic foundation, you need to scrape the old wax off the plastic sheets and allow the bees to build new comb.
 It is quicker than dealing with sheet installation – but a nasty job.